GirzyGreenz/SimpleDarkEscapeRoom/README.md

 # SimpleDarkEscapeRoom
-This was one of my first game test projects created in 2023.
-The project was moved from an old repository to the current one in order to preserve the project and have it be public.
+This was my first game test project, created in 2023.
+The project was migrated from an old repository to the current one to preserve it and make it publicly accessible.